walnuthq/madara-docs/docs/hardware.md

 # Hardware requirements

-Below are the minimum hardware requirements for running an Appchain.
+Below are the minimum hardware requirements for running an Appchain with Madara.

 Remember to scale these up according to needs.